python/typed_ast/update_process.md

    - Add `[TYPE_COMMENT]` to various places in `Grammar/Grammar`, and then run `tools/update_ast3_grammar`; this updates `Python/graminit.c` and `Include/graminit.h`
-   - NOTE: As of Python 3.7, this is problematic because the upstream developers like to add dependencies on CPython internals to pgen; I ended up copying some files into CPython, running pgen there (`make regen-grammar`), and copying the results back
+   - NOTE: As of Python 3.7, this is problematic because the upstream developers like to add dependencies on CPython internals to pgen.
+I ended up copying some files into CPython, running pgen there (`make regen-grammar`), and copying the results back
    - Copy the definition of `Py_func_type_input` from `Python/graminit.h` to `Include/compile.h`
    - NOTE: As of Python 3.7, compile.h depends on CPython internals; I ended up creating a small